omerakben/you-do/README.md

 ### Creating a Todo
 1. Click "+ Add Todo" button
-2. Fill in title and description
+2. Fill in the title and description
 3. Select priority level
 4. Choose initial status
 5. Submit form

 ### Managing Todos
 - **Change Status**: Use dropdown in todo card
-- **Edit Todo**: Click edit button and modify in form
+- **Edit Todo**: Click the edit button and modify the form
 - **Delete Todo**: Click delete button with confirmation
 - **Filter Todos**: Use navbar status buttons
-- **Search**: Type in search bar for real-time filtering
+- **Search**: Type in the search bar for real-time filtering

 ## Contributing